XR-Studios/xr-studios.github.io/docs/content/perforce.md

 ## 6: Submit your Content

 To submit your content, you will need to add your changes to a changelist (if they have not already been added automatically by Unreal Engine).
 You can do this by right-clicking in your workspace tab in P4V and selecting "Mark for Add" on the files you want to add to the changelist.
 Assets may already be marked for ad.
-You can check what you are about to submit by checking the Changelog under “Pending”.
+You can check what you are about to submit by checking the changelog under “Pending”.
 (If you do not see this option in P4V, go to View > Pending Changelists).
 You can expand your Pending Changelog to show all assets that will be submitted.
 Use this as a tool to confirm you are submitting the correct assets.

 A dialog box will appear asking you what Changelist you’d like to add your assets to.
 You can leave this option set to Default, and then press Okay.